-Growing your own fruit and vegetables is not only a great outdoor activity for you and your family, it also helps you avoid the genetic modification and chemical pesticides that are often used when growing crops industrially.
+Growing your own fruit and vegetables is not only a great outdoor activity for you and your family.
+It also helps you avoid the genetic modification and chemical pesticides often used industrially.

-You’ll also reduce your carbon footprint, as many of the fruits and vegetables available for purchase in supermarkets are imported and then shipped around the country.
+You’ll also reduce your carbon footprint.
+Many of the fruits and vegetables available for purchase in supermarkets are imported and then shipped around the country.

 In fact, by growing your own, you’ll actually be reversing your carbon footprint as your plants will be sucking up nasty carbon dioxide and producing a little bit of oxygen instead.

-Don’t think you need a massive garden to get growing – you can do a lot with a little space, even if it’s just a kitchen windowsill.
+And you don’t need a massive garden to get growing.
+You can do a lot with a little space, even if it’s just a kitchen windowsill.

 - Getting started